Prabhashie/travel_light/README.md

 - The application is designed to be simple and easy to understand, focusing on the core business logic.
 - It can be extended to include more features, such as user authentication, data validation, and error handling.
 - The true capabilities of Spring Boot, such as dependency injection, AOP, and transaction management, are not fully utilized in this simple CLI application.
-- Scalability and performance in a real world application can be explored by developing into a Restful API or a microservice.
+- Scalability and performance in a real world application can be explored by developing into a Restful API or a microservice by adding Rest Controllers to consume the API requests.
 - By hosting the application on a cloud platform like AWS, it can be made highly available and scalable.